nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `remove INDEX [QUANTITY]`

+* The `INDEX` refers to the index number shown in the displayed supper order list.
-* Removes the item at the specified `INDEX` of the user's supper order.
+* `INDEX` must be a positive integer and must not exceed the size of the supper order list.
 * Quantity can be specified to indicate the number of item to be deleted.
-Otherwise, it deletes all quantities of the item.
+Otherwise, it deletes all quantities of the item at the specified index.
-* The index refers to the index number shown in the displayed supper order list.
-* The index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `remove 2` deletes the second item in the supper order.
+* `remove 2` deletes the 2<sup>nd</sup> item in the supper order.
-* `remove 1 2` deletes 2 instances of the 1st item in the supper order.
+* `remove 1 2` deletes 2 instances of the 1<sup>st</sup> item in the supper order.

 ### Clearing the order: `clear`